keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 Event Grid (Namespace Topics and Subscriptions) is the initial supported eventing backplane.

-A .Net Hosted Service (distributed singleton) is used to periodically fetch events in batch and send on to client application for ingestion.
+A .Net Hosted Service is used to periodically fetch events in batch and send on to client application for ingestion.

-Client application is required to implement a single interface *IEventIngestionService* to handle the ingestion of a single event.
+Client application is required to implement a single interface *IEventIngestionService* to handle the ingestion of each single event.

 ![Hosted Services Singleton](./Images/HostedServicesSingleton.png)

 Prerequistics
 -